In this post, I’ll walk you through the key ingredients to get started with Japanese cooking.

 Mirin

-Mirin is similar to sake but has a sweet flavor.
+Mirin is similar to sake but sweeter.
+There are three types:

 Soy Sauce